top of page

 Sarah Kumfer (she, her)

-MCCOY's Public Policy and Advocacy Director will share updates on legislation passed in the 2023 session that are of importance to children and families, and will teach participants about the basics of advocating for children and families at the Indiana Statehouse during the legislative session.
-This discussion will cover the basics of the state legislative process; how to effectively communicate with legislators; how to track legislation; and how to ensure that legislators support children, families, and youth service providers when they cast their votes on bills.
+MCCOY's Public Policy and Advocacy Director shares updates on legislation passed in the 2023 session that are of importance to children and families, and teaches participants about the basics of advocating for children and families at the Indiana Statehouse during the legislative session.
+This discussion covers the basics of the state legislative process; how to effectively communicate with legislators; how to track legislation; and how to ensure that legislators support children, families, and youth service providers when they cast their votes on bills.

 Jessica E Adams (she, her), Shaleen Guthrie (she, her), James R. Brown (he, him)

-Marjorie DeBruyne (she, her), Marsha McCarty (she, her), & SCCAP Thriving Connections Families
+Marjorie DeBruyne (she, her), Marsha McCarty (she, her), & SFCR facilitator and past participants

 In SFCR, families celebrate their uniqueness and cultural rituals while exploring new ways of coping and connecting.
 This work builds the coping resources necessary to help families boost their sense of safety, function with stability, regulate their emotions and behaviors, and improve communication about and understanding of the traumas they have experienced.
 Hear from trained facilitators, families, youth, and agencies who have requested and worked with SFCR to gain a well-rounded perspective on this valuable model.